jksan33/burkemart/README.md

 # magic8
-Just a place for some random projects
+Just a repository for some random Python projects